The Healthy ‘BEES’ (Bee Education in Scotland) Project Courses

 Heavily subsidised by the Scottish Rural Development Programme, Knowledge Transfer and Innovation Fund, these courses are aimed at beekeepers of all levels and will be held in various locations in Scotland.
 If you own bees and have a desire to learn, you are very welcome!
 The overall aim of the project is to improve honey bee husbandry, beekeeping skills and honey bee health which will secure a sustainable and healthy population of Scottish honey bees.

-Led by tutors qualified to a minimum of Scottish Expert Beemaster and limited to small groups they offer
+Led by tutors qualified to a minimum of Scottish Expert Beemaster and limited to small groups they offer high quality training at an affordable cost.

 Integrated Pest Management and Adult Bee Diseases (Classroom)